 and many others became my every evening "friends".
 The "exit gate"

 to the world was a simple long-wire antenna.
 Another key-words for

 that time were: a very good earth ground connection and a Hi-Z

 I was teenager when I got my amateur radio SWL license, as YO7-6034/AG and when I became member of FRR (Romanian Federation of Radioamateurs).
 After two years I passed the amateur radio examination and I got the license for the beginner HF class, allowing me to operate a transmitter having a power of maximum 25W (output) on 10, 40, 80, 2 meters and 70 centimeters bands.
 And in 1982 I got the callsign YO7DAN (my nick-name is Dan), a callsign sounding quite nice in Morse code (CW).
 Consecutive, during the following years, I got the advanced HF license (100W in all HF+V/UHF bands) and the first class license.
 Because I moved from Pitesti (which is in the YO7 district) to Bucharest (the YO3 district), my call-sign changed to YO3DAN.
-In the Autumn of 2005 I've moved in the northern part of The Netherlands, in a beautiful universitary city - Groningen, I got a Dutch call-sign - PA2LA and I became member of VERON.
+In the Autumn of 2005 I've moved to the northern part of The Netherlands, in a beautiful universitary city - Groningen, to serve for several years as Spectrum Manager for the European radioastronomy community.
+There I got a Dutch call-sign - PA2LA and I became member of VERON.
 And the next QTH change was in July 2013 when I moved to The Hague ("Den Haag" in Dutch), a very nice large city to the North Sea.

 Further, in August 2014, I've relocated back to Bucharest.